• Skip to primary navigation

 How do I pit cherries?

 There are a few ways to pit cherries.
-I find pie cherries easier to pit than a sweet cherry.
+I find pie cherries easier to pit than a sweet cherries.
 When I pick pie cherries, I try to leave the stem on.
 I use the stem to help pit the cherries.

 Ways to pit cherries:

-1. Hold the cherry between you forefinger and thumb.
+1. Hold the cherry between your forefinger and thumb.
 Hold the stem in the other hand.
 Gently squeeze the cherry while gently pulling on the stem.
 Often the seed will pop right out and still be attached to the stem.
 This works best if they are pitted the same day they are picked.
 Sometimes the seed stays inside and then I go to step 2 or 3.

 2. Gently squeeze the cherry without the stem until the seed comes out.